nwiizo/cargo.nvim/README.md

 In the floating window:
 - `q` or `<Esc>` - Close the window
-- `<C-c>` - Cancel the running command and close the window
+- `<C-c>` - Cancel the running command
+- `<C-u>` - Scroll up
+- `<C-d>` - Scroll down
+- `gg` - Scroll to top
+- `G` - Scroll to bottom
-- `w` - Toggle text wrapping (useful for long error messages)
+- `w` - Toggle text wrapping
+- `y` - Copy all output to clipboard
+- `c` - Clear output

 ## 🔄 Interactive Mode

-For interactive programs (e.g., those requiring user input):
+For interactive programs that require user input:
-- An input field appears at the bottom of the window
+- An input field appears at the bottom of the window when needed
 - Enter your input and press Enter to send it to the program
+- The plugin automatically detects when a program is waiting for input
-- The window automatically closes after 30 seconds of inactivity (configurable)
+- The window automatically closes after a period of inactivity (configurable)
-- The timeout prevents hanging processes and memory leaks
+- Interactive mode timeout prevents hanging processes and memory leaks

+## 📟 Terminal Mode

+For highly interactive applications (e.g., using proconio or TUI applications):
+- Use `:CargoRunTerm` to run your application in a terminal emulator inside a floating window
+- Supports full terminal capabilities for interactive Rust applications
+- Useful for:
+  - Competitive programming with libraries like proconio
+  - Text-based UI applications
+  - Programs requiring advanced terminal input/output
+- Provides a better experience than the standard `:CargoRun` for interactive applications

+### Terminal Mode Key Mappings
+- `q` or `<Esc>` - Close the window (after program completion)
+- `<C-\><C-n>` - Switch to normal mode (while running)
+- `<C-c>` - Send interrupt signal
+- `<C-d>` - Send EOF signal

 ## 👥 Contributing